Cryptodidymosphaerites: History & classification

 Specimens of Cryptodidymosphaerites princetonensis were first identified in serial thin section cellulose acetate peels of Uhlia allenbyensis fossils.
 The peels were made with hydrofluoric acid and mounted in Eukitt mounting material, than affixed to microscope slides using double sided tape.
 The holotype, microscope slide UAPC-ALTA P1231 B, was accessioned into the University of Alberta palaeobotanical collections.
 The formal description of the new genus and species was published by Randolph Currah, Ruth Stockey and Ben LePage (1998) in the journal Mycologia.
 Currah et al formed the genus name as a modification of the name Cryptodidymosphaeria, a synonym of the modern mycoparasitic Didymosphaeria conoidea, plus the suffix -ites denoting its status as a fossil.
 They chose the specific epithet princetonensis as a reference to the type locality.

 The family affiliation of C. princetonensis is undetermined, with Currah, Stockey, and LePage (1998) only assigning to the order "Melanommatales".
 This placement is used with some fungal databases, Melanommatales now being considered a synonym of Pleosporales, while other databases only place the genus to the division Ascomycota.

 Description

 The ascomata of Cryptodidymosphaerites princetonensis are globular in shape, ranging between 50-120 μm in diameter.
-The walls of each ascocarp are comprised of prosenchymatous hyphae built up in several layers.
+The walls of each ascocarp consist of prosenchymatous hyphae built up in several layers.
 Within the ascomata are 6 μm wide by 35-50 μm long asci, each with eight ascospores.
 The ascospores are uniseriate and have a club shaped outline with a constriction near the equatorial septum wall.